BERLIN – Pirates are capturing Germany's political system.

 Recently the party has been marred by a scandal over how to handle the far-right past of some of its members, with many Pirates refusing to exclude anyone from membership.
 But on Saturday, party members overwhelmingly approved a motion saying that any effort to deny or minimize the Holocaust would be against the party's fundamental values, German news agency dapd reported.

-Another poll for public broadcaster ARD published Friday also found the party to secure about 9 percent of the vote in Schleswig-Hollstein state's May 7 election.
+Another poll for public broadcaster ARD published Friday also found the party securing about 9 percent of the vote in Schleswig-Hollstein state's May 7 election.

 Germany's political establishment now sees the Pirates as poised to be in four of the country's 16 state legislatures within a month.